wxcctechsummit/wxcclabguides/TechSummitRoW_2021/AgentSupervisor.md

 >Here we go through the newly added dashboard.
 We will learn how to change supervisor permissions and how to manually log out agents by using a supervisor account.

-<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/nGOrskpqwGg?rel=0" title="WxCC Lab #5 Part 2: Supervisor permissions and remote agent logout" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/nGOrskpqwGg?rel=0" title="Part 4: Supervisor permissions and remote agent logout" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 1. Remote Agent Logout